Slavinn556/Active-Directory-Home-Lab/README.md

 <h1>Active Directory Home Lab</h1>

 <h2>Description</h2>
-In this lab, I created a virtualized environment for deploying and managing an Active Directory Domain.
-Utilizing Oracle VirtualBox, I set up two virtual machines: one running Windows Server 2019 as the Domain Controller (DC), and the other running Windows 10 as a domain client
+In this project, I built a virtualized Active Directory environment using Oracle VirtualBox, with Windows Server 2019 as the Domain Controller (DC) and Windows 10 as the client.
+The Domain Controller was configured with Active Directory Domain Services (AD DS) for centralized user and group management, as well as a DHCP server for internal IP addressing.
+Users were created and managed within Active Directory, with the Windows 10 client successfully joining the domain and authenticating domain users.
 <br />